JOINT REPLACEMENT: KNEE-TEP

 Your specialist for knee replacement in the Rhine-Main region

-The decision to have an artificial knee joint is a significant step.
-It is all the more important to put yourself in the hands of an experienced surgeon.
-Prof. Dr. Kutzner is a proven specialist in the field of endoprosthetics and has many years of experience in the implantation of knee prostheses.
-In his practice in Mainz, the latest surgical techniques and proven implants are used to achieve the best possible result for each patient.
+The decision for an artificial knee joint is a significant step.
+All the more important is to place yourself in the hands of an experienced surgeon.
+Prof. Dr. Kutzner is a recognized specialist in the field of endoprosthetics and has many years of experience in implanting knee prostheses.
+In his practice in Mainz, state-of-the-art surgical techniques and proven implants are used to achieve the best possible result for each patient.

-The treatment plan is tailored to your individual needs.
-From comprehensive diagnostics to precise surgical planning and careful implementation of the knee replacement and subsequent follow-up care – at ENDOPROTHETICUM Rhein-Main, you are in good hands throughout every phase.
+The treatment plan is individually tailored to your Bedürfnisse.
+From comprehensive diagnostics über the precise operative planning to the careful execution of the knee TKR and the subsequent aftercare – at ENDOPROTHETICUM Rhein-Main you are excellently cared for in every phase.

 Our performance promise for your new knee joint

-- Comprehensive advice: We take the time to answer your questions and explain the procedure in detail.
+• Comprehensive consultation: We take time to answer your questions and explain the procedure in detail.

-- Individual planning: Selection of the optimal prosthesis type based on your anatomy and activity level.
+• Individual planning: Selection of the optimal prosthesis type based on your anatomy and your activity level.

-- Precise operation: Use of minimally invasive techniques to spare muscles and tissue.
+• Precise operation: Use of minimally invasive techniques to preserve muscles and tissue.

 Contact us for a consultation

-If you suffer from knee complaints and want to know more about the possibilities of a knee TEP or an artificial knee joint , please make an appointment.
-Prof. Dr. Kutzner and his team at ENDOPROTHETICUM Rhein-Main in Mainz are looking forward to helping you overcome your pain and gain new quality of life.
+If you suffer from knee problems and want to learn more about the possibilities of a Knee TEP or an artificial knee joint if you would like to learn more, schedule a consultation.
+Prof. Dr. Kutzner and his team at ENDOPROTHETICUM Rhein-Main in Mainz look forward to helping you overcome your pain and gain a new quality of life.

 During the operation, access to the knee joint is from the front and the knee is bent and stretched multiple times during the procedure.
 The outer and inner ligaments and partially also the cruciate ligaments are carefully protected during the operation.

-To minimize post-operative pain, pain medication is administered via injections during the operation (LIA = local infiltration anesthesia).
+To ensure they have as little pain as possible after the operation, pain medication is administered via injections during the surgery (LIA = local infiltration anesthesia).

 SLIDEPROSTHESIS

-The partial joint replacement on the knee joint is possible in all areas of the joint, but is most frequently performed on the inner side of the knee joint and is often referred to as a slide prosthesis in common parlance.
-Similar to the total prosthesis, the defective cartilage is replaced by a new surface and a plastic inlay is inserted in between.
+The partial joint replacement of the knee joint is possible in all areas of the joint, but is most commonly performed on the inner side of the knee joint and colloquially often referred to as slide prosthesis called.
+Similar to the full prosthesis, the defective cartilage is also replaced here by a new surface and a plastic inlay is inserted in between.
 For a partial prosthesis, all ligament structures, especially the cruciate ligaments, must be largely intact.

 SURFACE REPLACEMENT

-Impaired mobility or instability, as well as the shape of the kneecap (dysplasia), can lead to cartilage damage and osteoarthritis ISOLATED IN the patellofemoral joint.
-IF THE OTHER COMPARTMENTS ARE FREE OF ARTHROSIS, there is the possibility of an
+Disorders of mobility or an instability as well as the shape of the patella (dysplasia) can lead to cartilage damage and osteoarthritis isolated in the patellofemoral joint.
+IF THE OTHER COMPARTMENTS ARE FREE OF ARTHROSIS, the possibility of an isolated partial joint replacement of the patellar back-surface joint.

-AS A KNEE SPECIALIST I AM HAPPY TO ADVISE YOU COMPREHENSIVELY ON THE DIFFERENT TREATMENT OPTIONS!
+AS KNEE SPECIALIST I AM HAPPY TO ADVISE YOU THOROUGHLY REGARDING THE DIFFERENT THERAPY OPTIONS!